 A minor one, but in 3, Dex moves to Netopia late game.
 As such, you can't jack into his computer or use his shortcut to ACDC Square for some time.

-Seinfeld Is Unfunny: Try just viewing videos on YouTube of the fifth and six Mega Man Battle Network games; then try viewing ones of the first and second, especially the first.
-The first one appears so laggy and bare-bones.
+Seinfeld Is Unfunny: Just try viewing videos on YouTube of the fifth and six Mega Man Battle Network games; then try viewing ones of the first.
+The first game appears so laggy and bare-bones.
 (No style changes, no Navi merges...)
 It's pretty obvious that they were still experimenting.
-Not to mention, with the amount of Fake Longevity it was hard to get into the first Battle Network game because of all the tedious backtracking, hideous and convoluted main internet and artificially-lengthened stages, and Game Breaker chips.
+Not to mention, with the amount of Fake Longevity it was hard to get into the first Battle Network game because of all the tedious backtracking, hideous and convoluted main internet and artificially-lengthened stages.

-Sequelitis: The fourth, fifth, and sixth games.
+Sequelitis: The second half of the series, especially the fourth game.
 The third game rather coherently ended the Dr. Wily plotline, the Bass plotline, and ended with MegaMan's Heroic Sacrifice.
 Following that the series had a major graphical shift, Style Changes were replaced with Soul Unisons (among numerous other gameplay changes), and Dr. Wily and Bass are somehow still alive.
 The plots also got quite weird, with the fifth game arguably taking the cake—the Big Bad's plan is to link the literal souls of everyone on earth via the Internet.

 Actually, what about the waterworks level in the first BN?
 You have a (somewhat) long stage full of slippery ice.
 It seems like you deleted what was causing the water to get held up but guess what?
 Now the water is purple and everyone's poisoned so you have to go through the stage all over again.

 For that matter, the Power Plant, also in the first game.
-While veterans to the series won't mind the lack of post-battle healing (the later games had it as a facet of the system as opposed to a one-time gimmick) there's the fact that you're on a limited battery life, have to solve frustratingly vague logic puzzles, and the random battle rate is through the roof.
-Oh, and did we mention that a large part of the level is an invisible maze.
+While veterans to the series won't mind the lack of post-battle healing (the later games had it as a facet of the system as opposed to a one-time gimmick) there's the fact that you're on a limited battery life, have to solve frustratingly vague logic puzzles, the the random battle rate is through the roof and a large part of the level is an invisible maze.
 You can't jack out either, so it's possible to be trapped in a nigh-unwinnable situation.
 Oh, and did we mention that the stage ends with three-round back-to-back-boss fights, with one of them being a Hopeless Boss Fight and the other pits you against ProtoMan?